 Intro: KOMO - Motion Optimization

-KOMO is a framework for designing motion by formulating optimization problems.
+KOMO is a framework for designing motion by formulating constrained non-linear optimization problems.
 Inverse kinematics (IK) is the special case of optimizing only over a single configuration rather than a path.
 Formulating KOMO problems is key to realizing motion in rai

 .

-The Script:Inverse Kinematics and the Appendix:NLP Interface provide the mathematical background on inverse kinematics and especially the convention of how NLPs can be defined by adding objectives.
+The Features tutorial and the Notes: NLP Interface provide the mathematical background on differentiable features and the convention of how NLPs can be defined via features.

 This tutorial shows how IK, rough waypoint optimization, and fine path optimization can be formulated as non-linear mathematical program (NLP) using KOMO.
 Essentially, the addObjective